AstroCaden/XMM-Quasar/notes/examples.md

 ‡No match in Δαox catalogue.
 </sup></sub>

+## Target Analysis.

+Most targets are consistent within 3σ.

+# Exceptions: 3C 273, PG 1211+143, J131109.57+391128.5, J004644.20+203134.4.

+<b>3C 273</b> is consistent within infinite σ.
+This is due the 5XMM database containing a photon index value, but no uncertainty on it.
+As a result, the pipeline calculates an infinite σ.

+<b>PG 1211+143</b> is consistent within 67.69σ.
+This is due to both the pipeline and 5XMM presenting near zero error width.
+As a result, the pipeline calculates a 67.69σ.

 # Population Summary

 ### Example results of 4XMM-DR14 and SDSS DR16Q using the parameters set out in config.json: